linuxserver/docker-pydio/README.md

 * `-v /etc/localtime` for timesync - *optional*, *omit if using TZ variable*
 * `-v /config` - where pydio should store it's configuration files
 * `-v /data` - where pydio should store uploaded files
+* `-e PYDIO_URL` URL passed to Nginx - This will set the servername in the Nginx configuration.
+If left blank localhost will be used
 * `-e PGID` for GroupID - see below for explanation
 * `-e PUID` for UserID - see below for explanation
 * `-e TZ` for setting timezone information, eg Europe/London